Paklock/HackRF1/SD-Card-(DEV).md

 ### List Directory Contents

 To make things easier to use we're going to use a method from [firmware/application/apps/ui_fileman.cpp](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/apps/ui_fileman.cpp) to list the contents of the SD Card.
-First thing we'll need to do is create a Struct that outlines the pertinent information of the SD Card's contents.
+First thing we'll need to do is create a Struct that outlines the pertinent information of files and directories.
 Each struct will include the file path, size, and if the item is a directory or not.

 #### ui_newapp.hpp
 ```